digidem/mapeo-config-translator/README.md

 ## Usage

+The script is run from the command line with the following arguments:

+- `csvFilePath`: The path to the CSV file or the ID of the public Google Sheet containing the translations.
+- `jsonFolderPath`: The path to the folder containing the preset JSON files to translate (optional, defaults to ./presets).

+Easiest way is to use it from inside a Mapeo config project.

 Run directly with npx: `npx mapeo-config-translator 1S7mdKPfT_3AaWS9mxn1qy5mj1aszuRNuncC7GlDSz_8`

 Or install globally: `npm i -g mapeo-config-translator`

+And run with `mapeo-config-translator 1S7mdKPfT_3AaWS9mxn1qy5mj1aszuRNuncC7GlDSz_8 /path/to/config/presets`

 Example template for translations is available here: https://docs.google.com/spreadsheets/d/1S7mdKPfT_3AaWS9mxn1qy5mj1aszuRNuncC7GlDSz_8/edit#gid=0

-The script is run from the command line with the following arguments:

-- `csvFilePath`: The path to the CSV file or the ID of the public Google Sheet containing the translations.
-- `jsonFolderPath`: The path to the folder containing the JSON files to translate (optional, defaults to ./presets).

 ## To-Dos